AdobeDocs/release-notes.en/current.md

 * **Experience Manager as a Cloud Service**

-    What is new on Experience Manager as a Cloud Service?
+    New features in Experience Manager as a Cloud Service:

   * **XML Documentation for Adobe Experience Manager as a Cloud Service**